hackerone/observable-web/presentations/webdevcon/notes.md

 - websocket events where data is pushed for every message, they're good candidates for observables.
 - so, nearly all the events that we fiddle with to build apps can be observables.

-### hot / cold observable
+### cold observable

 If you look at these events, they can be classified into 2 types,

 ones that are passive event, they only start producing notiifcations on request or on subscription. for example an ajax request doesn't happen till you want to make it happen.
 And when you subscribe to such events, you get all the values emitted right from the beginning.
 Such observables are considered cold.

 for cold observables, the operation happens when you subscribe to the observable, for example, the AJAX request is made when you subscribe to the observable.

+### hot observable
 on the other hand, events like mouse clicks, keyboard events etc, keep happening no matter if you subscribe to them or not. so, you start listening in the middle and you only get the values that are emitted after you subscribe to them. those observables are considered hot. in case of hot observables, we're not interested in the past values, we're only interested in current and future values.

-## what's special?
+### what's so special?

 so, what's so special about observable?
-Their syntax is similar to promise, but allows for multiple value to be emitted, that's more like an event emitter in node.js. right? i had
+Their syntax is similar to promise, but allows for multiple value to be emitted, that's more like an event emitter in node.js. right? i had the similar thoughts when i read the specs.

 ### observables are composable
-can use map, reduce, forEach on the observable
+can use map, reduce, forEach on the observable like you do on any arrays

 ### browser support?
 It's in stage 1 of tc39 proposal.
 Hopefully will be included in tc39